Rate Plans and Rate Plan Charges

 CPQ provides support for the Rate Plan business object to define groups of charges that can be optionally applied to the pricing for a subscription product (e.g. Monthly vs. Quarterly Subscription Plan).
 Rate Plans provide an alternative to non-Rate Plan charges and product prices.
 Rate Plans can be defined using either the Pricing Portal or Product Workbench.
 A Rate Plan is a collection of charges for a product that is added as Price Model Items within a CPQ Pricing Engine Price Model.
 A Price Model Item can have zero to many Rate Plans, or zero to one product price and zero to many non-Rate Plan stand-alone charges.
 A Rate Plan can also have zero to one product price and zero to many charges.
 If a product has more than one Rate Plan, one of the Rate Plans is designated as the default Rate Plan.

-Rate Plans are also available in the Product Workbench (aka Product Launch) for Oracle CX Sales integrated customers.
+Rate Plans are also available in the Product Workbench (aka Product Launch) for Oracle Sales integrated customers.
 Product managers can now define, select, and apply Rate Plans for subscription-based products that are linked to CPQ Pricing Engine Price Models.

 When pricing is invoked, CPQ Pricing will calculate prices using the requested Rate Plan.
 When no Rate Plan is requested by a sales user, pricing applies the default Rate Plan if defined, or any stand-alone non-Rate Plan charges and product prices.